labomb/dump1090-win/README.md

 that adds new functionality and is designed to be built as a Debian/Raspbian package.

 Please see README-Windows.md for details on building this package on Windows.
+For details on building with Airspy support, please see README-Airspy.md.

 This version is licensed under the GPL (v2 or later).
 See the file COPYING for details.